corona-warn-app/cwa-server/docs/FEDERATION-CALLBACK.md

 - **Vault**: Used for secrets and certificate storage
 - **RDBMS**: PostgreSQL as the persistent storage for notifications

+## Environment Variables

+Callback has no service-specific environment variables.

 ## Spring Profiles